hcvazquez/UFFRemover/ExperimentationSteps.md

 #### 7. Now, you can use the registered information to optimize your application

-> Note: The file to optimize need to be the original file.
+> Note: The file to optimize needs to be the original file.

 You can optimize you original file as follow.